 - Class 8: Crime Scene Processing; Fire Investigation

 Participants will also be encouraged to participate in a three-hour ride-a-long with one of the Brunswick Police Department's patrol officers.

-Class will primarily be held at the Brunswick Police station.
+The class will primarily be held at the Brunswick Police Station.
 However, part or all of a particular class may be held at an alternate location (simulations training, for instance).